brobeson/ovsrpro/readme.md

 | `XP_DEFAULT` | `on` | Compiles all of the available packages.
 To only compile a subset of the packages, set `XP_DEFAULT=off` and specify the individual packages desired.
 This is easier to do using cmake-gui or ccmake. |
 | `XP_STEP` | `patch` | Specify which steps to complete of the build process.
 See the [externpro documentation](https://github.com/smanders/externpro/blob/master/README.md) for available options. |
 <!-- markdownlint-enable MD013 -->

+The `XP_STEP` option must be set to a value from a set.
+Here are the possible values:

+- `download_externpro` - This step downloads necessary files from externpro and modifies them for use by ovsrpro.
+The files are committed to the repository, so this is only needed when upgrading externpro or projects used in externpro.
+  - This exposes an additional boolean option, `verbose`.
+If `verbose` is enabled, the download progress is displaed. `verbose` is off by default.
+- `mkpatch` - This creates targets that will clone project repositories and checkout the necessary commit.
+This is useful to create modify the source code and use Git to create patch files.
+- `download` - This step creates targets to download the project source archives.
+- `patch` - This step implies `download`.
+It also unpacks the source archives and applies patch files located in [*patches/*](patches/).
+- `build` - This step implies `download` and `patch`.
+In addition, it creates targets to actually build the projects.